 Do you care for a cat colony and need assistance?
-The Food Bank is open the last Saturday of every month to assist with those who need food.
+Cat Depot's Food Bank is open the last Saturday of every month to assist those who need cat food.
 Click here for more details on the Food Bank.

 Free/Low Cost TNR

 Cat Depot offers TNVR services for community cats in Sarasota and Manatee counties.
-For more information, please contact Cat Depot at 941-366-2404.
+For more information, please contact the Rose Durham Cat Care Clinic at 941-366-CATS.